kylestetz/CLNDR/README.md

 Todo
 ====

-- Only use underscore for template rendering (remove all other instances of underscore code in favor of vanilla JS)
 - Tests!
 - Improve mobile experience
 - Node.js module for server-side rendering of the initial calendar.

 Changelog
 =========
+`v1.0.3 ~ 2013-09-14`: Underscore.js is now only relied upon for its `_.template()` function, which means if you are using your own rendering engine you do NOT need underscore to use CLNDR.js

-v1.0.0 ~ 2013-09-14: Officially v1.0.0!
+`v1.0.0 ~ 2013-09-14`: Officially v1.0.0!
 Added `extras` option, which exposes the `extras` variable in your template, allowing you to pass in arbitrary objects & synchronous functions for use inside of your template.

 <a href="http://punkave.com/"><img src="https://raw.github.com/punkave/jquery-selective/master/logos/logo-box-builtby.png" /></a>